TerminalAddict/loudas.com-website/_posts/2021-03-22-Go-The-Mighty-Cannon.md

 man!
 I am definitely coming back here, and bringing Matt with gun I reckon, because we are on the border of hunting grounds.

-Time to light a fire and chuck some steaks on it!
+Time to crank the fire and chuck some steaks on it!
 {% include thumbnail.html img="20210320_172511.jpg" %}
 {% include thumbnail.html img="20210320_174150.jpg" %}
 {% include thumbnail.html img="20210320_181136.jpg" %}